cardano-community/guild-operators/docs/wallet.md

 # TODO: Replace stack with cabal, once fixed
 #
 ```

-The binaries should now be available in ~/.cabal/bin folder.
+Copy the cardano-wallet binary to your path. **This will be automated in the future.**

 #### Start the wallet server
 ```bash